rksam24/InventoryManagementSystem/README.md

 - User can see how many order a customer made and total cost those order

-# How to download and run the software

-Minimum Requirements:
+# Minimum Requirements:
 - JDK or JRE version 16
 - MySQL

+# How to download and run the software

 1. Download and unzip the ZIP folder: InventoryManagement.zip
 2. Then extract the ZIP file